The text below is taken from the Student Code Part 1, Article 2:

-In the event that the university is presented with a credible report that a student has threatened or attempted suicide, engaged in efforts to plan a suicide attempt or expressed a preoccupation with suicide, that student will be required to attend four sessions of professional assessment.
-The purpose of this assessment is to provide the student with resources to adhere to this standard in the future and to monitor the student’s willingness and ability to adhere to this standard.
+- When the university is presented with a credible report that a student has threatened or attempted suicide, engaged in efforts to prepare to attempt suicide or has been psychiatrically hospitalized due to suicidal ideation, that student may be required to attend four sessions of professional assessment.

 - The attending or responsible university employee who becomes aware of facts stated in subsection (a)(1) above must submit a Suicide Incident Referral Form including the student’s name and circumstances of the student’s suicide incident.